This ex-StanChart banker co-founded a Real Estate Management Platform to help NRIs maintain their properties, now has an AUM of $1.3 billion

 I used to handle a team in the corporate world but in a startup it is different.

-Everyone or anyone who joins a startup joins in for the Founders, their vision and passion.
+Everyone or anyone who joins a startup joins in for the Founders, their vision, and passion.

-So that becomes more challenging that even for a day, you cannot say that I am not sure about my vision, you always have to be clear.
-And that's how I think Shivam and I have been for the last seven years to precisely know what we do and motivate the team in the same direction.
+So that becomes more challenging that even for a day, you cannot say that I am not sure about your vision, you always have to be clear.
+And that’s how I think Shivam and I have been for the last seven years to precisely know what we do and motivate the team in the same direction.

 When I was working in the banking sector there were many women, of course, but as usual, very few women were in leadership positions.